lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat.md

 Knockout does **not** literally mean you are knocked unconscious, although that is an easy interpretation.
 You could be out cold, writhing in pain, subdued, panicked, sitting in a disabled vehicle, killed, or any other appropriate result – as long as you’re no longer fighting.

 At the end of any turn in which you took damage and your total Wound Modifier is 1 or more, you must make a Knockout Roll, modified by your total wound modifier.
 Each game determines which ability is used for the Knockout Roll.
-In **[FS3 Core](/fs3/fs3-3/core)**, it's Composure, with an added bonus from Brawn.
+For an example, see **[FS3 Core](/fs3/fs3-3/core)**.

 <a name="luck"/>